21 min read

 The Indian brands succeeding at content aren’t adapting blog posts for social media.
 They’re creating content in formats native to the distribution channel.

-• Instagram: Platform data consistently shows carousel posts (10-slide educational breakdowns) outperforming linked blog posts by significant margins in engagement
+- Instagram: Carousel posts (10-slide educational breakdowns) outperform linked blog posts by significant margins in engagement

-• LinkedIn: Text-based thought leadership from founder accounts consistently outperforms branded company page posts by wide margins, often reaching 5-7x the audience
+- LinkedIn: Text-based thought leadership from founder accounts outperforms branded company page posts by 5-7x reach

-• YouTube: Short-form video content (under 3 minutes) optimised for Indian mobile viewing shows markedly higher completion rates than long-form
+- YouTube: Short-form video (under 3 minutes) optimised for mobile shows markedly higher completion rates than long-form

 The key insight: the content format should be dictated by the distribution channel, not the other way around.
 Writing a blog post and then “repurposing” it for social media is backwards.
 Start with the distribution channel and create content that’s native to how people consume it there.